liam866/Food-Tracker/README.md

-# Food Tracker
+# Nutrition Tracker

-Food Tracker is a containerized food tracking application with OCR-based menu parsing and AI-assisted recommendations via RAG.
+Nutrition Tracker is a containerized food tracking application with OCR-based menu parsing and AI-assisted recommendations via RAG.
 It is built as a modular microservices system with clearly separated responsibilities and grounded data flow.

 ## Key Features